-I Conserving & E nha nci ng l Bio dive ersi ty 8 k La and scape S Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/10 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (Ie) There will be enhanced connectivity within habitat networks through practical implementation of a planned, landscapescale approach, with early emphasis on lowland agricultural habitat networks and forest networks.
+I Conserving & E nha nci ng Bio dive ersi sit Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 02/10 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (Ie) There will be enhanced connectivity within habitat networks through practical implementation of a planned, landscapescale approach, with early emphasis on lowland agricultural habitat networks and forest networks.
 I. This Outcome will not be achieved by 2012 because there is still a need to identify how to incentivise action on the ground.
+The Cairngorms Forest Habitat Networks project and lowland farm grassland surveys have provided good information and was extended this year to include Glen Livet and Donside.
+There is still a need for further work on GIS integration of this data and links into available funding support through SRDP.
+Discussions on taking forward forest networks are ongoing between CNPA and FCS.
 Discussions around developing the next National Park Plan from 2012-2017 are also exploring how this outcome can be realised in the future.
-The Wader and Wetland Initiative has delivered for a number of projects funding mechanisms such as SRDP.
-Upper Dee restoration work is awaiting confirmation of funding.
-Increased forest habitat connectivity and an expansion of wetland area target advice to potential woodland network enhancement; CNPA & SEPA to target wetland enhancement opportunities though WWI CNPA to source RPID data to enable effective monitoring Trial integration of network planning through Landscape Framework
+The wetland restoration project identified sites for delivery through a number of funding mechanisms including SRDP.
+It is now delivering wetland restoration on the ground.
+Increased forest habitat connectivity and an expansion of wetland area FCS & CNPA target advice to potential woodland network enhancement; CNPA & SEPA to target wetland enhancement opportunities; CNPA to source RPIE data to enable effective monitoring Trial integration of network planning through Landscape Framework

-I Conserving & E nha nci ng Bio div ersi ty 8 k La and scape s Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (If) All the designated nature conservation sites in the Park will be in favourable condition, or under positive management to bring them into favourable condition, and this will be enhanced further by the appropriate management of the surrounding land to increase their ecological integrity and viability.
-4. This outcome should be achieved with existing work/resource.
-There has been a programme of joint agency work underway to support management action on all designated sites, including through Section 7 (Deer (Scotland) Act 1996) agreements on some sites.
+I Conserving & E nha nci ng Bio dive ersi ty 8 k La ındsca apes Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (If) All the designated nature conservation sites in the Park will be in favourable condition, or under positive management to bring them into favourable condition, and this will be enhanced further by the appropriate management of the surrounding land to increase their ecological integrity and viability.
+3. This outcome needs more work/resource to be achieved because there is a programme of joint agency work underway to support management action on all designated sites, including through Section 7 (Deer (Scotland) Act 1996) agreements on some sites.
 SNH has undergoing a national assessment of the condition of designated sites.
 The work shows that 78% of sites within the CNPA are in Favourable condition.
-This is above the national average.
-Designated Nature conservation sites remain in favourable condition or under management to bring them into favourable condition SNH to provide updated baseline for 2009 and ongoing reporting towards target; Joint working and associated agreements to continue; Support land managers in identifying ways to monitor and report on biodiversity management beyond designated sites
+This is above the national average Designated Nature conservation sites remain in favourable condition or under management to bring them into favourable condition SNH to provide updated baseline for 2009 and ongoing reporting towards target; Joint working and associated agreements to continue; Support land managers in identifying ways to monitor and report on biodiversity management beyond designated sites